npuh/ReactAPI/README.md

 React API of Finnish railroad timetables etc. (digitraffic) Just got connected to open data.
-Working progress just for fun and training.
+This is a working progress and made just for fun and training.